sustrik/libdill/tutorial-protocol.md

 }
 ```

-To implement such socket it first needs to remember the handle of the underlying protocol so that it can use it when sending and receiving data:
+To implement it the socket first need to remember the handle of the underlying protocol so that it can use it when sending and receiving data:

 ```c
 struct quux {